brylevkirill/notes/Reinforcement Learning.md

 >	"All games were trained for 1 billion frames, which requires about the same amount of neural network computation as the published 1-day results for A3C which uses 320 million frames.
 The difference is due to the fact that ES does not perform backpropagation and does not use a value function.
 By parallelizing the evaluation of perturbed parameters across 720 CPUs on Amazon EC2, we can bring down the time required for the training process to about one hour per game.
 After training, we compared final performance against the published A3C results and found that ES performed better in 23 games tested, while it performed worse in 28."

 ----
+>	"Our work demonstrates that ES achieves strong performance, dispelling the common belief that ES methods are impossible to apply to high dimensional problems."
->	"ES rivals the performance of standard RL techniques on moder benchmarks, while overcoming many of RL’s inconveniences.
+>	"ES rivals the performance of standard RL techniques on modern benchmarks, while overcoming many of RL’s inconveniences.
 ES is simpler to implement (there is no need for backpropagation), it is easier to scale in a distributed setting, it does not suffer in settings with sparse rewards, and has fewer hyperparameters.
 This outcome is surprising because ES resembles simple hill-climbing in a high-dimensional space based only on finite differences along a few random directions at each step."
+>
+>	"Mathematically, you’ll notice that this is also equivalent to estimating the gradient of the expected reward in the parameter space using finite differences, except we only do it along 100 random directions.
+Yet another way to see it is that we’re still doing RL (Policy Gradients, or REINFORCE specifically), where the agent’s actions are to emit entire parameter vectors using a gaussian policy."
+>	"Notice that the objective is identical to the one that RL optimizes: the expected reward.
+However, RL injects noise in the action space and uses backpropagation to compute the parameter updates, while ES injects noise directly in the parameter space.
+Another way to describe this is that RL is a “guess and check” on actions, while ES is a “guess and check” on parameters.
+Since we’re injecting noise in the parameters, it is possible to use deterministic policies (and we do, in our experiments).
+It is also possible to add noise in both actions and parameters to potentially combine the two approaches."
+>
+>	"ES enjoys multiple advantages over RL algorithms:
+>	- No need for backpropagation.
+ES only requires the forward pass of the policy and does not require backpropagation (or value function estimation), which makes the code shorter and between 2-3 times faster in practice.
+On memory-constrained systems, it is also not necessary to keep a record of the episodes for a later update.
+There is also no need to worry about exploding gradients in RNNs.
+Lastly, we can explore a much larger function class of policies, including networks that are not differentiable (such as in binary networks), or ones that include complex modules (e.g. pathfinding, or various optimization layers).
+>	- Highly parallelizable.
+ES only requires workers to communicate a few scalars between each other, while in RL it is necessary to synchronize entire parameter vectors (which can be millions of numbers).
+Intuitively, this is because we control the random seeds on each worker, so each worker can locally reconstruct the perturbations of the other workers.
+Thus, all that we need to communicate between workers is the reward of each perturbation.
+As a result, we observed linear speedups in our experiments as we added on the order of thousands of CPU cores to the optimization.
+>	- Structured exploration.
+Some RL algorithms (especially policy gradients) initialize with random policies, which often manifests as random jitter on spot for a long time.
+This effect is mitigated in Q-Learning due to epsilon-greedy policies, where the max operation can cause the agents to perform some consistent action for a while (e.g. holding down a left arrow).
+This is more likely to do something in a game than if the agent jitters on spot, as is the case with policy gradients.
+Similar to Q-learning, ES does not suffer from these problems because we can use deterministic policies and achieve consistent exploration.
+>	- Credit assignment over long time scales.
+By studying both ES and RL gradient estimators mathematically we can see that ES is an attractive choice especially when the number of time steps in an episode is big, where actions have longlasting effects, or if no good value function estimates are available."

 ----
 >	"Mathematically, you’ll notice that this is also equivalent to estimating the gradient of the expected reward in the parameter space using finite differences, except we only do it along 100 random directions.
 Yet another way to see it is that we’re still doing RL (Policy Gradients, or REINFORCE specifically), where the agent’s actions are to emit entire parameter vectors using a gaussian policy."